 Hey there!
 This site utilizes ads to pay the bills so that we can continue bringing you free travel advice.
 We are also part of several affiliate programs, which means that if you click on a link and make a purchase, we may receive a small commission (at no extra cost to you).
 Thank you for reading and supporting Live Like it’s the Weekend!

-Travel planning can be a super overwhelming process, even for someone like me who has basically been doing it for a living for the past three years.
+Travel planning can be a super overwhelming process, even for someone like me who has been doing it for a living for the past decade.

 That’s why I’m giving you all the deets on my Google Maps trip planner method, which makes itinerary crafting a cinch.